What Is the First Step Toward Addiction Recovery?

 Addiction recovery is the process of overcoming an addiction and achieving a state of sustained abstinence from drugs, alcohol, or other addictive substances.
 Recovery from addiction involves physical, psychological, and emotional healing, as well as changes in behavior and lifestyle.

 Recovery from addiction is a highly individualized process that can look different for each person, depending on the type and severity of the addiction, personal circumstances, and other factors.
-The recovery process often involves a combination of interventions including detoxification, therapy, counseling, medication-assisted treatment, and support groups.
+The recovery process often involves a combination of interventions, including detoxification, therapy, counseling, medication-assisted treatment, and support groups.

 During drug detox, medical professionals will monitor the individual’s vital signs, manage withdrawal symptoms, and provide support and counseling to help them through the process.
 Withdrawal symptoms can vary depending on the drug being used and the severity of the addiction but may include nausea, vomiting, anxiety, agitation, and insomnia.